Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 UX/UI designers create the structure that supports the visual components of an interface.
 Well-made layouts will help your users make sense of the content and highlight the essential information on a screen.

-The aesthetics of your product is part and parcel of your business image.
-You can influence what your audience sees and feels with the typography and colors you use.
+The aesthetics of your product is integral to your business’ image.
+You can influence what your audience sees and feels with typography and colors.

 • Create visual design

-Visual design is about implementing colors, images, and content in a way that enhances a UI design or interaction with your product.
-For this, designers prioritize content on screens and introduce animated effects of crisp illustrations to make the UI more appealing.
+Visual design is about implementing colors, images, and content to enhance UI design or interaction with your product.
+Designers prioritize content on screens and introduce animated effects of crisp illustrations to make the UI more appealing.

 • Handle interactivity and animation tasks